You’re Being Watched — And Not Just By The Government

 The NSA is tapping our phones and reading our emails, but they may not be the only ones.
 In fact, smart criminals can turn almost any device you own against you

-ANG CUI STANDS ON THE STAGE at the annual Chaos Communication Congress in Hamburg, Germany.
-It’s December 2012, and although it’s freezing outside, he looks comfortable in dark jeans and a blazer over a colorful T-shirt.
+ANG CUI STANDS ON THE STAGE at the annual Chaos Communication Congress in Hamburg, Germany in December 2012.
 He’s an accomplished security engineer, but, he tells the audience, his greatest technological achievement is creating the gigantic PowerPoint presentation they are about to witness.

 “If we can power through the PowerPoint without my laptop bursting into flames, I think we’ve really accomplished something,” he says.
 The audience laughs and cheers.